Monday, 2 March 2020

 In this article I don’t want to get into a long discussion of the place of Israel in Bible prophecy.
 For me personally, it is a topic where I am uncertain on a number of points.
 Nevertheless, I will make a few brief comments.

-25 So that you will not be conceited, brothers, I do not want you to be unaware of this mystery: A partial hardening has come to Israel until the full number of the Gentiles has come in.
-26 And in this way all Israel will be saved, as it is written: The Liberator will come from Zion; He will turn away godlessness from Jacob.”
+25 I don’t want you to be ignorant of this mystery, brothers, so that you will not be conceited: A partial hardening has happened to Israel until the fullness of the Gentiles comes in.
+26 And in this way all Israel will be saved, as it is written, “The Deliverer will come from Zion; he will turn impiety away from Jacob.”’

-“. . .
-Jerusalem will be trampled by the Gentiles until the times of the Gentiles are fulfilled.”
+‘. . .
+Jerusalem will be trampled by the Gentiles until the times of the Gentiles are fulfilled.’

-Third, we should firmly reject the view that there will be a 1000-year-long earthly kingdom centred on Jerusalem after Jesus returns.
+Third, we should firmly reject premillennialism, i.e., the view that there will be a 1000-year-long earthly kingdom centred on Jerusalem after Jesus returns.
 There are too many biblical passages which contradict this idea (e.g., Matt 25:31-46; 2 Thess 1:6-10; 2 Pet 3:3-13).
 Instead, all end-times events involving Jews will take place before He returns.

 Fourth, we should also reject the dangerous idea that it is God’s will for there ever to be another literal temple in Jerusalem.
-That would involve going from the substance in Christ back to the shadows that paved the way for Him (Heb 8:1-13), and we can be sure that this is not God’s plan.
+That would involve going from the substance in Christ back to the shadows that paved the way for Him (Heb 8:1-13), and we can be sure that this isn’t God’s plan.

 Christians and non-Christian Jews are poles apart